ngankt2/filament-db-config-security/README.md

 Under the hood:

-- Settings are stored in a single row per `(group, key)` with the JSON payload in the `settings` column.
+- **Database Storage:** Settings are stored in a database table (by default `db_config`), with one row per `(group, key)`.
+The actual settings are stored as a JSON payload in the `settings` column.
-- Reads are cached forever under the cache key `db-config.{group}.{setting}`.
+- **Intelligent Caching:** Reads are cached to ensure high performance.
+By default, they are cached forever, but you can configure a specific TTL (Time To Live) in the config file.
+- **Configurable Cache Keys:** The cache key is generated using a configurable prefix (`db-config` by default) followed by the group and setting (e.g., `db-config.website.site_name`).
-- Writes clear the corresponding cache entry to keep reads fresh.
+- **Automatic Cache Invalidation:** Writes automatically clear the corresponding cache entry, ensuring that data always stays fresh.

 ## Database schema